murph77/Java_lab_reports/Lab_report_3/index.md

 ![image](Pictures/2.3.png)

-In addition, we also need to add our keys to the ssh-agent:
+In addition, we also need to add our keys to the ssh-agent (ignore the markerdown-parser directory):
 ![image](Pictures/2.4.png)
 ![image](Pictures/2.8.png)